1944 Gulf of Edremit–Ayvacik earthquake: Impact

-The earthquake lasted 20–25 seconds, destroying at affecting at least 5,500 homes.
-More than 2,200 homes mainly constructed out of masonry were demolished.
+The earthquake lasted 20–25 seconds, destroying and affecting at least 5,500 homes.
+More than 2,200 homes, which were mainly constructed out of masonry, were demolished.
 A further 3,100 homes were heavily damaged.
 In the villages of Hayrettinpasa and Vehbibey, 90 percent of all buildings collapsed.
 Many surface fissures appeared, and water erupted from the ground.
 It was strongly felt on two ships docked at a harbour in Ayvalık, a city across the bay on the southern shores.
-Many casualties and property loss was reported in Alibey and Ayvalık.
+Many casualties, as well as property damage, were reported in Alibey and Ayvalık.
 There, 1,114 homes were demolished.
 Many old Greek-style houses built of stones were destroyed.
 Over 300 homes suffered damage and at least 92 were obliterated in Alibey.

 A maximum MSK-64 intensity of IX (Destructive) was assigned to this event.
 The area with the worst damage was an elongated wedge-shaped area stretching 10 km from Tamış to the coast.
 A small promontory formed near Babakale.
 An aftershock caused the majority of damage in the village.
 Severe damage occurred in Kozluca and has been attributed to the local geology consisting of unconsolidated erosion sediments.
 A surface rupture was observed at Küçukkuyu.
 It was reportedly 10–30 cm wide and extended across the village.
 The coastal region and river valley subsided by 10 cm.
 Another surface rupture was documented at Adatepe, Ayvacık.

 A tsunami inundated Ayvalik by 200 m.
 The tsunami caused additional damage in the affected villages.
 A report by Gazette Tanin stated the tsunami washed away buildings along the coast.
 The tsunami broke wooden boat piers and deposited marine debris onto the roads of Hayrettinpasa and Vehbibey.